-Aim: Critical culprit lesion locations (CCLL) such as left main (LM) and proximal left anterior descending (LAD) are associated with worse clinical outcome in myocardial infarction without cardiogenic shock (CS).
+Background: Critical culprit lesion locations (CCLL) such as left main (LM) and proximal left anterior descending (LAD) are associated with worse clinical outcome in myocardial infarction without cardiogenic shock (CS).

-A total of 269 (43%) out of 626 patients eligible for this analysis had a CCLL.
-Death or renal replacement therapy within 30 days, death within 30 days and within 1 year were significantly higher in CCLL than in non-CCLL group (58.4% vs. 43.4%, p<0.001, 55.8% vs. 39.5%, p<0.001, 61.0% vs. 44.5%, p<0.001, respectively).
-It was consistent after adjustment for baseline and angiographic characteristics.
-No interaction with the randomization group (culprit lesion-only or immediate multivessel PCI) was found.
+Results: A total of 269 (43%) out of 626 patients eligible for this analysis had a CCLL.
+Death or renal replacement therapy within 30 days, death within 30 days and death within one year were significantly higher in the CCLL than in the non-CCLL group (58.4% vs 43.4%, p<0.001, 55.8% vs 39.5%, p<0.001, 61.0% vs 44.5%, p<0.001, respectively).
+This was consistent after adjustment for baseline and angiographic characteristics.
+No interaction with the randomisation group (culprit lesion-only or immediate multivessel PCI) was found.

 Conclusions: CCLL is frequent in CS and independently associated with worse clinical outcomes irrespective of the revascularisation strategy.
 Trial registration: www.clinicaltrials.gov NCT01927549

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com